air-lab/async-orm.io/README.md

 # orm
-Simple and fast ORM for MySQL / MariaDB
+Simple and fast asyncrounus python ORM for PostgreSQL